A page that is compiled of typical questions. Don’t see yours here? Email it to us!

 The first step in the process is to contact the City of Novi, making them aware of your project (see next question).
 Once you have done this, the city will ask you to notify each of your neighbors, making them aware of your intent and plans.
 After you talk with your neighbors, ask them to sign the plans, denoting their approval for the project.
 Finally, you should contact the MGHA Board for final authorization and signatures.
 This could be a lengthy process, so please make sure you start the process early, so it doesn’t delay your project’s timing.

-I want to connect my sump pump to the street drains that were recently installed by the city.
+I want to connect my sump pump to the street drains that were previously installed by the city.
 Do you know the size of the pipe and how deep the pipe is within the ground?

 My family is moving out of the subdivision and the title company needs a letter stating that we are “current” on all due payments.
 Who do I contact to get this letter?